ANTON BRUCKNER INTERNATIONAL SCHOOL

 Austrian National Curriculum Exam:

-Norm referenced test on reading, writing, vocabulary, or math proficiency, given to PYP 4 every two years.
+Norm referenced test on reading, writing, vocabulary, or math proficiency, given to PYP 4 every two years (Math and German).
 This exam is required for Government Accreditation.

 International School’s Assessment